Ayajaid/Federguard/README.md

 ## Software Architecture

+![image](https://github.com/user-attachments/assets/79d415e5-810b-455d-b6cf-d42203489765)

 FederGuard is built on a layered architecture that separates the backend and frontend.
-Below is a simple representation of the architecture:
+Below is a simple representation of the architecture
-![image](https://github.com/user-attachments/assets/79d415e5-810b-455d-b6cf-d42203489765)

 The frontend uses Thymeleaf templates with HTML and CSS, while the backend leverages Spring Boot with a role-based security system, database integration, and anomaly detection logic.

 ---